 Overall, we believe Apache Phoenix and HFactory Tools are quite complementary solutions.
 They both aim at simplifying the iteraction with HBase, taking very different technical routes.
 So really the choice between the two will depend heavily on your project specific requirements and objectives.
 Check out our “Use cases” section to see when you should definitely use HFactory Tools.

-And you can even decide to use the two solutions in parallel!
+And you can even decide to use them in parallel!
 Design constraints may for example differ between operational tables that need to be accessed by high-performance web services and contextual tables mapping to traditional enterprise SQL schemas.